What is lapse?

 - Your advisory committee, including your supervisors will review your form and any attached documents before the scheduled meeting.

-- Once you’ve participated in the meeting, your advisory committee will request lapse in good standing (if appropriate) and complete the online form on your behalf.
+- Once you’ve participated in the meeting, your advisory committee will request lapse (if appropriate) and complete the online form on your behalf.

-- The request for lapse in good standing will be assessed by your head of department
+- The request for lapse will be assessed by your head of department.